s-shing/youtubeScrape/README.md

 ## Parameters
 In the code, you can

-toggle download, comments, thumbnail, and captions seperately change filter date change file to pull from change file to write to
+toggle download, comments, thumbnail, and captions separately

+change filter date

+change file to pull from

+change file to write to